Tidal disruption events

 Hi!
-I am a physics graduate student at The University of Texas at Dallas working with Dr. Michael Kesden.
+I am a physics graduate from The University of Texas at Dallas, where I worked with Dr. Michael Kesden.

-I am interested in understanding the observational imprints of the spin of the black holes on various astrophysical phenomenas.
-I primarily focus on tidal disruption events by spinning supermassive black holes and precessional (and nutational) effects on gravitational wave signals from binary black holes.
+My primary research interests lie in understanding the observational imprints of the spin of the black holes on various astrophysical phenomenas.
+I focussed on tidal disruption events by spinning supermassive black holes and precessional (and nutational) effects on gravitational wave signals from binary black holes in my graduate research.

 Interested in collaboration, outreach, or just chatting about black holes?
 Feel free to reach out!
 You can find my contact and research information below.